Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 | Alfa AWUS036ACS  | Realtek RTL8811AU  | ✅ Positive      |
 | Alfa AWUS036ACH  | Realtek RTL8812AU  | ✅ Positive      |

-Tested successfully using ALFA AWUS036ACM adapter (Mediatek MT7612U chipset).
 Pending to be tested using more wireless adapters.

 ## How to install it
 Deploy the `.sh` and the `.py` files inside your airgeddon's plugins dir.
 Depending on your Linux distribution it can be in different directories.
 Usually is at `/usr/share/airgeddon` or maybe in another location where you did the git clone command.